MrYo531/music-bot/README.md

 ## Running the Bot

-### Dependencies

-* Python 3.10.2
-* discord.py[voice]
-* FFmpeg
-* yt_dlp

-All of the dependent libraries are already included in the python virtual environment, 'bot-env'.
-That way, nothing additional is required other than downloading this repo.

----

-These instructions assume you're running on Windows and that you've already created a bot account.
+These instructions assume you're using Windows and that you've already created a bot account.

 If you haven't, follow [these](https://discordpy.readthedocs.io/en/stable/discord.html#) instructions for creating a bot and inviting it to your server.